Best Florida LPN Programs - 2020

 If you are looking for a strong footing in the nursing field, the LPN program of Erwin Technical College, Tampa makes for an ideal choice.
 Armed with highly-trained faculty members, the Institute encourages freedom of enquiry through open exchange of ideas.
 Also, conducive to learning environment is equally impressive infrastructure that helps the students to fully realize their potential.

 ETC offers you flexibility to choose from the 15-month Day or the 18-month Evening program, both with 1,350 hours long coursework.
-You will get intensive training in the areas such as nursing, nutrition, pediatrics, communication, leadership, etc. What’s more, you will spend fifty percent of the training time in clinical exercises.
+You will get intensive training in the areas such as nursing, nutrition, pediatrics, communication, leadership, etc. What’s more, just like some other skill-based LPN programs in Florida, you will spend fifty percent of the training time in clinical exercises.
 On successful completion of the course; you will be eligible to sit for the National Council Licensure Examination (NCLEX-PN) besides earning credits for pursuing a higher academic degree in nursing.

 Focus on research and holistic development of students is some of the distinguishing characteristics of the Marion Technical College, Ocala.
 The institute prepares students for global nursing challenges through creative endeavors and collaborative knowledge-sharing approach.
 The well-equipped infrastructure offers a soul-enriching experience and can be easily compared to the best in the world.

-The one-year certificate program in practical nursing will train you for a bright career in the healthcare field.
-This 1,350-hour long coursework integrates theory classes and practical sessions to help you understand and comprehend the health science perspective better.
+This one-year LPN program in Florida will train you for a bright career in the healthcare field.
+The 1,350 hour-long coursework integrates theory classes and practical sessions to help you understand and comprehend the health science perspective better.
 In addition, you will receive hands-on training to master your professional skills.
 On successful completion of the program, you will be eligible to work as an entry-level nurse across a range of medical facilities including hospitals, community centers, clinics, and rehabilitation centers.